nish-d/vicky002.github.io/_posts/2015-12-15-How-to-create-Slack-Bot-using-wolframalpha-API.md

  - Open your Heroku [Dashboard](https://dashboard.heroku.com/){:target="_blank"}.
  - Click on your app and then deploy.
- - In the deploy tab, in Deploy changes section.
+ - In deploy tab, in Deploy changes section.
 Write `commit` and click on Deploy.
  - This will download all the app dependencies.
 If everything is fine, you will see a green tick and your deploy is on the cloud!

 ## Step 5: Integrate it in your team